gcziprusz/project-tmpl/README-SETUP.md

       <em>Figure 3: Screen recording of `sam pipeline init`.
 Several values have been replaced with fake or obfuscated values.</em>
    </details>

-5. Create a branch named like `feature/github-pipeline`, commit the pipeline file from the prior step, and push the changes.
+1. Create a branch named like `feature/github-pipeline`, commit the pipeline file from the prior step, and push the changes.
 You should see a build start in the Actions tab of the repository.

-You can also open a PR from that branch back to main.
+1. Open a PR from that branch back to main.
 When the build succeeds, you can merge the PR.

-6. _After you've merged the PR to `main`_, you should now have an API Gateway in your group account.
-You can run the command `aws cloudformation...` from the top of this document that you ran earlier in your individual account to get the API Resource ID for your group account.
-Update the line in [pipeline.yaml](.github/workflows/pipeline.yaml) that starts with `U5_API_RESOURCE_ID` with the ID.
-Commit that change on a branch named like `feature/api-resource-id-update` and open a PR back to `main`.
-Merge the PR after it passes the `build-feature` step.
-When the resulting `main` build runs, you should have a fully automated build and deployment pipeline.
+    The act of merging the PR should trigger a deploy to AWS.
+Check the Actions tab to watch the progress.

-7. Create some sample data: `aws dynamodb batch-write-item --request-items file://data/data.json`
+1. After the deploy is complete, create some sample data: `aws dynamodb batch-write-item --request-items file://data/data.json`

    > **TIP:** You only need to do this once.
 You did this earlier in the _individual_ AWS account, but if you want to use the app in the _group_ account you need to load the data again here.

 _Whew_ that was a lot of configuring.
 If you've run into issues with any of this please reach out to an instructor.